eheckard23/Portfolio_Site/readme.md

 `./setup.sh`

-This script will also run the project on a local server.
+This script should start your project on a local server, you may run `npm start` as well.

 ## Deployment Process
 In order to go through the deployment process properly, follow this branching model: